-AUSTIN, Texas — One of four dogs missing and presumed stolen from the Austin Animal Center was returned to the shelter on Saturday.
+AUSTIN, Texas — Two of four dogs missing and presumed stolen from the Austin Animal Center in June have returned to the shelter.

 A member of the public brought in Lilly after spotting her near Highway 183 and Levander loop.

-A spokeswoman told KVUE the dog is in good health.
+A spokeswoman told KVUE in June that the dog was in good health.

 "She has some cuts on her face and abrasions in her tummy that look like she could have gotten from crawling under a fence," she said.
 "She was hungry, but really happy to be back with her favorite people at the shelter."

-Animal Protection Officers are canvassing the area, which is close to the shelter, in case the other three dogs might be nearby.
+Animal Protection Officers canvased the area, which is close to the shelter, in case the other three dogs might have been nearby.

 The center said Lilly went missing along with Dmitri, Rex and Jeff.
 Lilly and Dmitri were discovered missing on June 13, and Rex and Jeff were noted missing on June 17.